Music

 View gallery - 3 images

-As is the case with things like road bikes and movie cameras, there are now tons of old high-end speakers that are still in great condition, but that go unused simply because they aren't modern.
+As is the case with things like road bikes and film cameras, there are now tons of old high-end speakers that are still in great condition, but that go unused simply because they aren't modern.
 The SoundUp device addresses that problem, by converting vintage speakers to Bluetooth.

 Currently the subject of a Kickstarter campaign, SoundUp is made by Danish company LastObject.
 The idea is that the gadget will allow buyers to utilize premium-quality classic wooden-bodied passive speakers – which can be picked up for just a few bucks second-hand – as opposed to cheaply made plastic modern speakers that come with built-in Bluetooth.